FortAwesome/wordpress-fontawesome/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/font-awesome` directory, or install the plugin zip file through the WordPress plugins screen directly (upload).
+1. Download the [latest release](https://github.com/FortAwesome/wordpress-fontawesome/releases/latest) of `font-awesome.zip`
+1. In the WordPress admin dashboard "Add Plugins" page, click "Upload Plugin" and upload that `font-awesome.zip`
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Font Awesome screen to configure the plugin

-## Usage (Simple)
+## Usage: Simple End-user Scenarios

 Suppose you have no themes or plugins activated that use this Font Awesome plugin.
 It's just you, looking to add icons to your WordPress site.